-Natural Gas Won’t Decarbonize Shipping, but the Fuel Is Here to Stay
+Natural Gas Won’t Decarbonize Shipping, But the Fuel Is Here to Stay

 For ship operators, the economics of fuel play a big role.

-The price difference has grown more significant since ships this year started using new fuel blends that emit less sulfur and cost roughly 50% more than traditional heavy oil.
+The price difference has widened since ships this year started using new fuel blends based on oil that emit less sulfur and cost roughly 50% more than traditional heavy oil.

 “It pays after the investment to build such ships,” Mr. Leclercq said.
 “I see LNG as the best available solution over the next 20 years.”

-To be sure, there are only 746 LNG-powered ships in use and another 243 on order in a total global fleet of around 60,000 oceangoing vessels, according to data by VesselsValue.
+There are only 746 LNG-powered ships in use and another 243 on order in a total global fleet of about 60,000 oceangoing vessels, according to data by VesselsValue.
 But the lack of alternative fuels means hundreds more LNG-powered ships could be built in the coming years.

 Proposed power solutions like batteries, hydrogen, ammonia or biofuels are still years away from proving out, and many industry executives say privately that meeting the IMO’s 2050 carbon target will be difficult.
 Some owners believe LNG could become the default fuel over the near term as the industry looks for cleaner alternatives.